Sydney-Informatics-Hub/hello-nextflow/docs/session1/06_process.md

-# Next steps
+# Adding processes

 Up until now we've been modifying a single step.
 However, pipelines generally consist of multiple steps where outputs from one step are used as inputs for the next.

-Here we're going to step things up and add another process to the pipeline.
+Here we're going to step things up again and add another process to the pipeline.

-## Translate text
+## Translating text

 The `tr` command is a UNIX command-line utility for **translating** or deleting characters.
 It supports a range of transformations including uppercase to lowercase, squeezing repeating characters, deleting specific characters, and basic find and replace.
 It can be used with UNIX pipes to support more complex translation. `tr` stands for translate.